 Second year module

-The aim of this module is to provide students with a comprehensive introduction to the concepts and theoretical approaches central to understanding and analysing international security issues in the contemporary world.
+The aim of this course is to provide students with a comprehensive introduction to the concepts and theoretical approaches central to understanding and analysing international security issues in the contemporary world.
+By the end of the course students will be able to discuss a range of key concepts, theoretical explanations and historical and contemporary events and trends insofar as they relate to important security issues.

 At the end of the module the student should be able to:

-Demonstrate a basic knowledge of issues related to war, peace and security within contemporary international society.
+Demonstrate a basic knowledge of issues related to national and international security

 Use the relevant theoretical frameworks to analyse issues of war, peace and security in different parts of the world.

-Demonstrate a sufficient understanding of the key concepts in international security.
+Demonstrate a sufficient understanding of the key concepts in international security, and the ability to communicate that understanding at an appropriate level.